knowii-oss/knowii/CONTRIBUTING.md

 - The CONFIGURED_AUTH_PROVIDERS environment variable to list the newly added providers (WARNING: don't forget to also update it on Vercel)
 - The auth-form-wrapper.tsx component
-- The supabase-db-seed.sql script, in particular the triggers that create/update users and user profiles
+- The supabase-db-seed.sql script, in particular the triggers that create/update users and user profiles, and detect the provider type.
+Regarding that, make sure to check if the raw_user_meta_data column contains a full_name and/or user_name field
 - The technical documentation wiki

 Once done, make sure to recreate/restart the local Supabase instance.